plotly/orca/README.md

 app.on('renderer-error', () => {})
 ```

-and launch it with `electron main.js`.
+…which can be launched with `electron main.js`.

 ## CLI